 If the parties are unable to resolve their dispute at the DBDRV conciliation conference, the chief dispute resolution officer may issue the parties with a certificate indicating that the dispute is not resolved.
 Either party can then apply to VCAT to make a ruling about the dispute.

 The DBDRV is a heavily engaged service and consumers should anticipate delays in the processing of their disputes.

 VCAT’s Building and Property List

-VCAT’s Building and Property List has exclusive and monetary jurisdiction to hear and determine all domestic building disputes, including home A promise in a contract.
-For example, a promise by a manufacturer that goods will be repaired or replaced if they turn out to be faulty. insurance claims.
-Before VCAT can hear a dispute, an application must be filed with the VCAT The officer in charge of the administrative section of a court, which is known as the registry.
-See also prothonotary., with the appropriate fee.
+VCAT’s Building and Property List has exclusive and monetary jurisdiction to hear and determine all domestic building disputes, including home warranty insurance claims.
+Before VCAT can hear a dispute, an application must be filed with the VCAT registrar, with the appropriate fee.

-Applicants should be prepared.
+Applicants should be prepared before commencing VCAT proceedings.
 You should know what is wrong with your building, how it is to be repaired, and the repair costs.
 All this information should be supported with written reports and quotations.

 The VCAT registrar may first refer a matter to mediation, where a qualified, independent mediator helps the parties resolve their dispute.
 If mediation is successful, the mediator notifies VCAT.
-If mediation is unsuccessful in smaller matters (where the dispute is for no more than $10 000), the VCAT The time and place at which a court or tribunal hears the parties argue their case and makes a decision. proceeds immediately.
+If mediation is unsuccessful in smaller matters (where the dispute is for no more than $10 000), the VCAT hearing proceeds immediately.